Researching and Selecting Problems

 - Can you find 3 existing companies or solutions that are doing what you want to do?
 (If yes, it might be more difficult to come up with an innovative solution)

-- If you can answer yes to most of the first four questions and you are still interested in the problem, move it to your short list.
-If you can’t answer yes to many of the first four questions, you may want to brainstorm further and explore more ideas.
+- If you can answer yes to some of the questions above and you are still interested in the problem, move it to your short list.
+If you can’t answer yes to at least a few of the questions, you may want to brainstorm further and explore more ideas.
 Local is important too!
 It’s OK if your problem is not global, but it should be a meaningful problem, whether it’s just in your community or in many countries.